hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,132 km (3311 nm)

 ##### 0400
-Seas are calmer, we broke our heave-to and started sailing again.
+Seas are calmer now, we broke our heave-to and started sailing again.
 The winds are light, we're pointing southeast because that is all that this wind permits us to do at the moment.
 We shake out the third reef, make coffee and have peanut butter toast.

 We recovered rather quickly from yesterday's event.
 One of the best things to overcome fear and stress is routine and goal-oriented tasks.
 Every day we eat, sleep, take note of our position, and check the weather.
-Every day we do these things, and focus on the day's problems.
+Every day we do these things, and focus on the present.
 Yesterday is gone, today is today, and we don't have time to sit with our fears.

 The sun came and stayed with us for an hour, not long enough to dry anything, but we're happy it came at all.
 The sun does wonders for our mood.